mike-lischke/antlr-tgen/ReadMe.md

 ## Test Structure

-The ANTLR-tgen tools comes with a set of test descriptors, taken from the ANTLR4 runtime-tests, which are organized in folders (as groups) and individual descriptors (one per test).
-Each of the descriptors contains sections that determine different aspects of a test (main grammar, included grammars, test input, expected output and expected errors, and so on).
+The antlr-tgen tool comes with a set of test descriptors, taken from the ANTLR4 runtime-tests, which are organized in folders (as groups) and individual descriptors (one per test).
+Each of the descriptors contains sections that determine different aspects of a test (main grammar, included grammars, test input, expected output and expected errors).

 On execution the generator creates a folder for each group and in that a folder for each test.
 A test folder receives the grammars that were generated from the descriptor in conjunction with the grammar template file.
-Then [antlr4ng-cli](https://www.npmjs.com/package/antlr4ng-cli) is used to generate the source files (parser, lexer, listener, visitor, depending on settings in the descriptor).
+Then [antlr-ng](https://www.npmjs.com/package/antlr-ng) is used to generate the source files (parser, lexer, listener, visitor, depending on settings in the descriptor).
 Finally a test file is generated from the spec template that imports the generated files and runs the lexer or parser.
 The exact structure of the test file is entirely determined by the spec template group file.

 ## Template Files

 As mentioned above there are 2 template group files (*.stg) that control how target files are generated.
-The first one is for generating grammar files and the second one for generating the test files.
-ANTLR uses template files (and the [StringTemplate4](https://github.com/antlr/stringtemplate4/blob/master/doc/index.md) library) to create text content based on certain rules and input values.
+The first one is for generating grammar files and the second one for generating the test files. antlr-ng uses template files (and the [StringTemplate4](https://github.com/antlr/stringtemplate4/blob/master/doc/index.md) library) to create text content based on certain rules and input values.
 This allows to use, for example, a generic `<writeln("\"S.A\"")>` in the test descriptors, which is then converted to target specific code (e.g. `console.log("\"S.A\"")` for TypeScript/JavaScript).
 You are free to specify anything that fits your use case, by adding a template to your template group files (e.g. for TS/JS `writeln(s) ::= <<console.log(<s>);>>`).
 If you are new to target runtime development check existing template files for what's possible (and needed).
-Unfortunately, it is not documented which template names ANTLR uses when generating parser files, so base your own template file on something existing that is close enough to your own target language.
+Unfortunately, it is not documented which template names ANTLR4 uses when generating parser files, so base your own template file on something existing that is close enough to your own target language.

 The test template file, on the other hand, mostly determines how a test looks like, what's included and which values to use for the test itself.
 It uses conditional templates to include certain parts (e.g. visitors) only when really needed.
 For example it usually contains this part: